Opinion: Report On Racism, But Ditch The Labels

 It is precisely because journalism is given to warm-spit phrases like "racially insensitive" and "racially charged" that we should not be in the business of moral labeling in the first place.
 Who decides where the line is that the president crossed?
 The headline writer working today who thinks it's "insensitive" or the one tomorrow who thinks it's "racist?"
 Were we to use my moral standards, the line for calling people and words racist in this country would have been crossed decades ago.
 But that's not what journalists do.
 We report and interview and attribute.

 I am not a journalism purist.
-I came into the profession 40 years ago to tear down the spurious notion of objectivity used to protects a legacy of sexism, xenophobia and white supremacy.
-The better ideals of truth telling, accountability, fairness, etc., are what give journalism its power, while the notion of "objectivity" has been used to obscure and excuse the insidious biases we do battle with today.
+I came into the profession 40 years ago to tear down the spurious notion of objectivity used to protect a legacy of sexism, xenophobia and white supremacy.
+The better ideals of truth telling, accountability, fairness, etc. are what give journalism its power, while the notion of "objectivity" has been used to obscure and excuse the insidious biases we do battle with today.

 I've been an informed consumer of the media since my days as a paperboy.
 I read the Times-Picayune as I delivered it, and the distorted view it offered of black and poor New Orleans told me all I needed to know about "objectivity."
 We have come miles since then as a profession.
 But why should I trust that we're all on the same page with our labels now?
 Weren't last week's tweets racist?
 Or last year's?
 Weren't some misogynistic?
 Vulgar?
 Homophobic?
 Sexist?
 The language of my judgment is generous, and they are my opinion, and they belong in the space reserved for opinions.

-Note: Editor's note: NPR made the decision, this week, to call President Trump's tweets about a group of Democratic congresswomen, "racist."